AVSLab/basilisk/docs/source/Install/installOnLinux.rst

 Setup On Linux
 ==============

-The preferred method is to use Python 3.
-For now support is also provided to use the built-in Python 2, but Python 2 support is now a depreciated functionality.
+Basilisk requires the use of Python 3.

 Software setup
 --------------